martinolsson/freakshowlarp/contact.md

 Nina is awesome and came up with this whole project.
 Awesome, I say.

-What Nina does in the LARP.
+What Nina does in the larp.

 ### Dominika Cembala

 Short description of Dominika

-What Dominika does in the LARP.
+What Dominika does in the larp.

 <p><img class="image right" src="assets/images/krop1.jpg" alt=""/></p>